bxdoan/Arbitrum-Full-Node/README.md

 <h1 align="center">Arbitrum Full Node Installation Guide

 ## If you don't want to having problems with claim for a possible Arbitrum airdrop, this guide is for you.
 Do not forget to star and fork from the top right.
-If you have questions: [LossNode Chat](https://t.me/LossNode)
+If you have questions: [Chat](https://t.me/bxdoan)

 ![image](https://user-images.githubusercontent.com/101462877/198357079-6320f62f-8e9e-401d-becf-8673480e8701.png)